Skip to main content

 Based on Spending Needs Strategy

-The Based on Spending needs is the most frequently used strategy we offer.
-With this selection, the Planner will only withdraw enough to fund any shortfall between the expenses you’ve entered in your plan and new income coming in from sources such as work, pensions and Social Security.
-If you face a shortfall, the Planner will begin to withdraw from your accounts based on the withdrawal order, including any withdrawals required to meet the IRS RMD requirements.
-We refer to this as a “funded gap,” because you are meeting the shortfall from your assets and not incurring debt.
+Boldin's default Based on Spending Needs Strategy is a Goal Based strategy.
+With this selection, the Planner will only withdraw enough to satisfy Required Minimum Distributions and fund any shortfall between the expenses you’ve entered in your plan and new income coming in from sources such as work, pensions and Social Security.
+Withdrawals will be taken based upon your withdrawal order and prioritized account(s).

 Maximum Spending Strategy